marcelo9016/Eficiencia_Operativa_Showz/README.md

 **Maximizar la rentabilidad de cada cliente adquirido**.

 **Herramientas usadas**
--**from scipy import stats as st**
+-from scipy import stats as st
 -from matplotlib import pyplot as plt
 -import pandas as pd
 -import numpy as np
 -import seaborn as sns